GLR Cybersecurity Academy

-All learning is directly aligned with today’s needs in the Department of Defense, the public sector, and industry.
+All learning aligns with today’s needs in the Department of Defense, the public sector, and industry.
 Cadets can apply their acquired skills at home, in school, or at a job.

-Ferris State University (FSU) hosts a number of sports and other types of camps during the summer months and is a great all-around environment in which spend a week.
+Ferris State University (FSU) hosts several sports and other types of camps during the summer months and is a great all-around environment where you can spend a week.
 FSU has top-shelf computer lab facilities with client endpoints (PCs), software, and networking needed for hands-on practice

 Min.
 Age: 12

-The Cybersecurity Academy goal is to actively introduce cadets to the practice of cybersecurity, allowing allowing them to acquire practical and relevant cybersecurity defensive knowledge and skills, hone leadership and teamwork skills, and learn about cybersecurity career options.
+The Cybersecurity Academy's goal is to actively introduce cadets to the practice of cybersecurity, allowing them to acquire practical and relevant cybersecurity defensive knowledge and skills, hone leadership and teamwork skills, and learn about cybersecurity career options.